-Who’s Who on the Boston Chapter Steering Committee, 2015-2018 (from most recent candidate statements)
+Who’s Who on the Boston Chapter Steering Committee, 2018-2021 (from the most recent candidate statements)

 Barbara Beckwith, Co-Chair: firstname.lastname@example.org

 I joined the union when I started freelancing, was active in our Boston Globe struggle and in the union’s national and local diversity and inclusion efforts, and have served on the NWU national executive Committee.
 I’m now focusing on our chapter, connecting members with similar interests to each other and to the union resources, and involving members in planning and participating in programs that can advance their careers.
 I’m a journalist and essayist (and writing teacher): my writing appears in dozens of national, local, and movement publications – newspapers, magazines, online.
 Most recently, I’ve written personal essays about everyday racism, including my own as white person: the What Was I Thinking? booklet series is distributed by www.cddbooks.org.
 Blog: www.barbarabeckwith.net.